dangrossman/node-browscap/README.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Important Notice

-This library is no longer actively maintained.
-In the 5 years since it was written, management of the source browscap.ini files changed and the quality and size of the data they provide changed significantly.
-In my own projects, I now use [ua-parser](https://github.com/tobie/ua-parser) which has libraries available in many languages.